 Resistance and tolerance can be positively associated if they involve the same metabolic pathway, as was shown in the plant model Arabidopsis thaliana in response against herbivory (Mesa, Scholes, Juvik, & Paige, 2017).
 In animals, genetic association studies of resistance and tolerance of Drosophila melanogaster against the bacterium Providencia rettgeri have shown positively correlated genetic effects, as the same loci were associated with changes of both traits in the same direction (Howick & Lazzaro, 2017).

 Nevertheless, resistance and tolerance can also be genetically and physiologically independent, involving different proximate mechanisms.
-Lack of correlation between both defences was shown for example in monarch butterflies (Danaus plexippus) infected by the protozoan parasite Ophryocystis elektroscirrha.
+Lack of correlation between both defences voir plus haut, defense ou defence was shown for example in monarch butterflies (Danaus plexippus) infected by the protozoan parasite Ophryocystis elektroscirrha.
 This study found genetic variation in resistance between butterflies families, but a fixed tolerance (Lefèvre, Williams, & de Roode, 2010).
 Similarly, no correlation could be found between resistance and tolerance for the fish Leuciscus burdigalensis in response to infection with its parasite Tracheliastes polycolpus.
 The authors explain the decoupling of both defences by the fact that, in this system, tolerance likely involves wound repair rather than immune regulation, making resistance and tolerance mechanisms independent (Mazé-Guilmo, Loot, Páez, Lefèvre, & Blanchet, 2014).

 Eventually, in other systems, resistance and tolerance have been found negatively correlated.
 For examples, inbred laboratory mouse strains lose weight upon infection with Plasmodium chabaudi.
 The extent of this impact on host health is negatively correlated with the peak number of parasites found in the blood (Råberg, Sim, & Read, 2007), meaning that mouse strains with higher resistance present lower tolerance.
 Similarly, infections of sea trout (Salmo trutta trutta) and Atlantic salmon (Salmo salar) with the trematode Diplostomum pseudospathaceum showed that resistance and tolerance were negatively correlated when assessing mean levels of both traits in different host populations (Klemme & Karvonen, 2016).
 This is interpreted as a result of trade-off between resistance and tolerance (Sheldon & Verhulst, 1996; Restif & Koella, 2004; Råberg et al., 2009).

-We have seen that resistance and tolerance can be (1) uncoupled (independent), (2) positively correlated (involving same genes and mechanisms), or (3) negatively correlated (traded-off).
+We have seen that resistance and tolerance can be (1) uncoupled (independent), (2) positively correlated (involving same genes and (ou and/or ?) mechanisms), or (3) negatively correlated (traded-off).
 Theoretical models show that coupling between resistance and tolerance (or absence thereof) depends not only on the host but also on the parasite (Carval & Ferriere, 2010).
 Here, we tested differences in the resistance-tolerance coupling upon infection with two closely related parasite species.
-We infected four inbred mouse strains representative of two house mouse subspecies, M. m. domesticus and M. m. musculus, with three parasite isolates representative of two naturally occuring parasite species, the protozoan parasite Eimeria ferrisi and E. falciformis (Jarquín-Díaz et al. 2019).
+We infected four inbred mouse strains representative of two house mouse subspecies, M. m. domesticus and M. m. musculus, with three parasite isolates representative of two naturally occurring parasite species, the protozoan parasite Eimeria ferrisi and E. falciformis (Jarquín-Díaz et al. 2019).
 Eimeria spp. are monoxenous parasites that expand asexually and reproduce sexually in intestinal epithelial cells, leading to malabsorption of nutrients, tissue damage and weight loss (Chapman et al., 2013).
 The evolutionary history of these different Eimeria species in the two house mouse subspecies is unknown and it is unclear whether subspecies-specific adaptation exists in one or the other.
 We tested (1) if coupling between resistance and tolerance of each host differs between both parasite species; and (2) local adaptation of E. ferrisi using a parasite isolated in a M. m. domesticus host and one in a M. m. musculus host.

 Material and methods